trivikverma/researchgroup/content/welcome/welcome.md

 ## Meetings
 -----

-#### Lab Meetings (weekly online on Teams)
+#### Group Meetings (weekly online on Teams)

 Lab meetings are the soul of this lab.
-The objective of these meetings is to grow and learn from each other by leveraging the diverse skills and experience of lab members.
+The objective of these meetings is to grow and learn from each other by leveraging the diverse skills and experience of group members.
 This will ultimately lead to the successful completion of our projects and advancements in Computational Urban Science & Policy.

 We can host a useful and practical meeting by,
 * establishing a participatory and democratic research culture